 His classes are very welcoming to casual learners or health/fitness oriented students, but also to those who are able and willing to put in the necessary time and effort to train Taijiquan's complete self defence and fighting applications

-Jacqui began training in Taijiquan in 2006 to help with a hip related medical issue, and has been training since.
-She has now has been practising Chen Taijiquan for 11 years under Marc's close tuition and has extensively studied Chen Style Old frame long and short forms, Push Hands, straight sword and Broadsword.
-She has also trained in China and UK with Liu Yong.
+Terry began training Taijiquan in 2008 to improve his health and fitness, and has been training ever since.
+He has now has been practising Chen Taijiquan for over 9 years under Marc's close tuition and has extensively studied Chen Style long and short forms, straight sword and Broadsword.

-Over the years, Jacqui developed a knack for helping others with their study and so was given the opportunity to help out as an assistant instructor, which she quickly excelled at.
-She has developed a warm and welcoming approach to teaching and has helped to build the Academy.
+Over the years, Terry developed a knack for leading and helping others with their study and so was given the opportunity to help out as assistant instructor, which he quickly excelled at.

 Marin Spivack (http://molingtaiji.com/) is the 12th generation senior western disciple of Chen Yu - son of Chen Zhaokui, who was well known for passing on martial application of the arts forms to the famous 11th generation of Chen Villages Taijiquan practitioners (Chen Zhenglei, Chen Xiaowang, Wang Xi'an, Zhu Tiancai etc) but also (somewhat more thoroughly) to a generation of students in Beijing, as well as many others.

 Marin is a high level exponent of this line and an expert representative of Chen Yu's Taiji 'Gongfu' frame.
 His system is not 'easy Tai Chi for health', it is traditional internal gongfu (kung fu), for developing the fighting skills Chen Taijiquan was famous for before the modern introduction of revenue generating sports methods and watered-down simplified versions of the forms, but also brings a deep benefit to health and the pursuit of meditation practice..